Team-Un-Defined/MessCode/README.md

 > password: chickenattack777

-And restore it from database backup file “backupName.tz”.
+And restore it from database backup file “UN-defined-messcode.tz”.

 The program can be run using the two included JAR files, a server-side and a client program: